norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

+With this bivariate analysis, we can futher answer our main question.

 ### Interesting Aggregates
 Embed at least one grouped table or pivot table in your website and explain its significance.

+Here, we can further examine the relationship between `n_steps` and key recipe characteristics, such as `avg_rating`, `n_ingredients`, and `minutes`.
+The table and plot below summarizes the mean `avg_rating`, `n_ingredients`, and `minutes` for each `n_steps` group.
+We can see how the variables change as the complexity of the recipe increases.
+If we zoom in on the `n_ingredients` column we can see that there is an increase in the avgerage number of ingreidents as the number of steps increase.
+We also see this pattern in the `minutes` column.
+However, if we look at the avg_rating column, it is a bit diffult to make the same conclusion as we see a lot more fluctuation in both the table and the plot as the number of steps increases.

 | n_steps | avg_rating | n_ingredients | minutes |
 |--------:|------------:|--------------:|--------:|